danielhoward314/rss/README.md

 4. From terminal run `npm run start-dev`
 5. Open up a browser and go to http://localhost:8080/

+Instructions for using the deploy script:

+1.Set up the Heroku command line tools.
+2. Run `heroku login` and enter your credentials (or set them up if you don't have them).
+3. run `heroku create <MY_APP_NAME>`.
+4. run `heroku addons:create heroku-postgresql:hobby-dev' to provision a postgres database to your heroku dyno. you can also do this through the heroku ui.

+TEST IT OUT!

-[This link has a lot of urls to test] (https://feed.mikle.com/support/rss-feed-sources-online-news-sites/)
+Find lots of urls to test [here] (https://feed.mikle.com/support/rss-feed-sources-online-news-sites/)

-If you're on a Mac, you can head right over to http://postgresapp.com/ and follow the instructions there to get a full-featured installation of postgres, including the psql command line tool.
+Postgres installation instructions [here] (http://postgresapp.com/).
+A full-featured installation of postgres that includes the psql command line tool is what allows us to run the `createdb` command above.
 Be sure to follow the set up your $PATH link and follow the instructions there.
-Note that if you need to update your shell profile, bash uses ~/.bash_profile and zsh uses ~/.zshrc.
+You may need to update your shell profile.

+NOTE ABOUT REACT VERSION DEPENDENCY:
 React version must be 16.9 or less.
 Version 17 has breaking changes for deprecated life cycle hooks.
 I don't use any of the deprecated hooks, but the infinite scroll npm package used here does use a deprecated life cycle method.